GS90/addFC/README.md

 10. Exploded view
 11. Creating a pipe by points
 12. Isolate selected objects
+13. Export models for viewing (beta)
-13. Documentation, help and examples
+14. Documentation, help and examples

 ### Documentation